dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_CCP4.rst

 ^^^^^^^^^^

 The first "real" task in any processing using DIALS is the spot finding.
-Since this stage can take some time, because it is looking for spots on every image in the dataset, we request multiple processors to speed this up (:samp:`nproc=4`) - an option which works with most of the dials tools:
+Since this is looking for spots on every image in the dataset, this process can take some time, so we request multiple processors (:samp:`nproc=4`) to speed this up:

 .. literalinclude:: logs_ccp4/dials.find_spots.cmd